Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Scientific Case Study

-\paragraph{Results} are summarized in \Cref{tab:hyperelastic_results}.
-Even though the expressed knowledge is weak (i.e.\ little constraints compared to arbitrary polynomials) it helped to better generalize to larger stretches ($\mathcal{D}_\text{test3}$) in our experiments.
-On $\mathcal{D}_\text{test1}$ and $\mathcal{D}_\text{test2}$ our mehtod is on par with genetic programming.
-This might be due to the polynomial nature of this test case.
+\paragraph{Results} \Cref{tab:hyperelastic_results} summarizes the generalization on three synthetic Ogden materials.
+Even though the expressed knowledge is weak (i.e.\ little constraints compared to arbitrary polynomials) it helped to better generalize in all of our experiments.
 More complex material models which also can be expressed through \gls{pRTE} are discussed in the appendix.
 The advantage of our method is that it can be adapted to this kind of knowledge as well, while standard symbolic regression approaches can not.